Skip to content

 • General management experience for lower-risk businesses.

-• Have I led teams of similar size?
+• Have they led teams of similar size?

-• Do I understand the technical or operational side?
+• Do they understand the technical or operational side?

 If the answer to any of these is “not really,” don’t worry.
 Mitigants can help: